 Considerable research and field data support the use of these protocols as described.
-General comparisons of the protocols are found in Tables 1 and 2.
-Other protocols should only be considered in unique situations and with the advice of someone with extensive experience with synchronization protocols.
+Other protocols should only be considered in unique situations and with the advice of someone with extensive experience with estrus synchronization protocols.
 Alterations of any protocol should be supported with sound research data.